Deaths in 2006

 - Wayne Parker Jr., 81, former 1940s boxer of Tacoma, WA, USA, of complications following a stroke.

-- Mike Hunter, 46, early-to-mid 1990s Heavyweight contender, shot to death by undercover police officers after a scuffle during a drug sting operation.
+- Mike Hunter, Known as ' The Bounty Hunter' 46, early-to-mid 1990s Heavyweight contender who challenged for the IBO Heavyweight title, shot to death by undercover police officers after a scuffle during a drug sting operation.

 - Ferny Carpentier, 87, Nicaraguan boxer and referee.